sabbirOG/perahinUIU/README.md

 ## 🤝 Contributing

-This project is built specifically for the UIU student community.
-While the project is freely available for students to use, the source code is not open source and contributions are currently managed by the developer.

-If you have suggestions, feedback, or would like to report issues, feel free to reach out!
+I built this specifically for UIU students.
+It started as just my personal resource collection, but I wanted to make something that could help everyone.
+The code is open for anyone to check out and learn from, but I'm handling all the updates myself for now to keep things consistent.

+**Got ideas or found a bug?**
+I'd love to hear from you!
+Your feedback helps make this better for all of us.

+📧 **Email:** iamsabbir460@gmail.com

 ## 💡 Future Plans